 The Malta Ordinary Residence Scheme is the residence programmes of Malta, applicable to EU & EEA & Swiss nationals taking up residence in Malta.
-The Ordinary Residence has been implemented by virtue of EU Directive 2004/38/EC, introduced in Malta by means of Legal Notice 191 of 2007.

 EU citizens and their family members may reside in Malta freely for the period of 3 months since the date of arrival without any formalities.
-Prior to expiry of three months from the date of arrival to Malta, EU citizens and their family members are required to apply for a registration certificate and residence cards accordingly.
+Prior to the expiry of three months from the date of arrival to Malta, EU citizens and their family members are required to apply for a registration certificate and residence cards accordingly.

 Grounds for residence

-- Economic Self-Sufficiency: applicants applying under economic self-sufficiency criteria are required to demonstrate financial independence and stability and no need to rely on financial support from the Maltese Government.
+Economic Self-Sufficiency: applicants applying under economic self-sufficiency criteria are required to demonstrate financial independence and stability and no need to rely on financial support from the Maltese Government.

-- Employment / Self-employment: EU nationals may take up employment in Malta and obtain ordinary residence on such basis.
+Employment / Self-employment: EU nationals may take up employment in Malta and obtain ordinary residence on such basis.
 There is no restrictions on employment types or a choice of setting up their own business on the island.

-- Study: EU citizens who are pursuing education in Malta are granted with ordinary residence status on the basis of education.
+Study: EU citizens who are pursuing education in Malta are granted with ordinary residence status on the basis of education.

-- Applicants are required to have a local residential address in Malta (there is no minimum property value requirement).
+Applicants are required to have a local residential address in Malta (there is no minimum property value requirement).

-- EU nationals applying for ordinary residence status under Economically self-sufficiency criteria are required to demonstrate financial sufficiency qualifying current thresholds.
+EU nationals applying for ordinary residence status under Economically self-sufficiency criteria are required to demonstrate financial sufficiency qualifying current thresholds.

 If you are an EU/EEA or Swiss national who is considering settling in Malta, you are required to obtain your Maltese residence card and be registered as a resident accordingly.